Employment Policies and Procedures

 When employment with the University is discontinued, for any reason, the employee is responsible for returning all University property in his/her possession.
 An employee who is leaving the University will be sent a Property Clearance form and an Exit Questionnaire by the Office of Human Resources.
 The Property Clearance form must be completed and certified by the appropriate departments and returned to the Office of Human Resources before 5:00 p.m. on or before the last day of work.
 A forwarding address must be included on the Property Clearance form.
 Employees are encouraged to complete and return the Exit Questionnaire to the Office of Human Resources.

 All University properties, such as uniforms, clothing and tools must be returned to the departmental administrator or supervisor.
 All identification cards issued to the employee shall be returned to the Office of Human Resources.
-All charges that have been incurred by the employee must be paid to the Bursar's Office before the final salary payment will be released.
+All charges that have been incurred by the employee must be paid to the Bursar's Office (Business Office on the West Plains campus) before the final salary payment will be released.
 All keys and parking permit(s) shall be returned to the appropriate department.

-The University has the right to hold any amounts due and payable (wages, overpayment, reimbursement, etc.) to any employee until payment has been received to settle charges for unreturned University property and debts owed the University for any reason.
+The University has the right to hold any amounts due and payable (vacation pay, overpayment, reimbursement, etc.) to any employee until payment has been received to settle charges for unreturned University property and debts owed the University for any reason.

 Exempt employees who terminate employment or retire from the University will receive a final salary payment on the last business day of the month of termination or retirement.
 This amount will include payment for all days worked in the month.
 Payment for any days and hours of earned, unused vacation leave up to a maximum of two times the employee’s annual accrual (and 40% of unused sick days up to a maximum of 48 days for retiring employees), will be paid no later than the last business day of the month following the month of termination or retirement provided all outstanding leave information is submitted by the last day worked.